python-geeks/Automation-scripts/desktop_cleanup/README.md

-# Script to automatically deletes/ lists all files recursively in desktop which havent been modified

 Script expect the user to pass limit in days beyond which the file if not modified would be listed/ deleted depending on the arguments provided to the scipts